-But I don't always do the thing that needs to be done, especially if it's a pain in the neck to do.
-But at some point, you have to do what needs to be done and once you've done it, life becomes much easier.
+However, I don't always do the thing that needs doing, especially if it's a pain in the neck to do.
+At some point, you have to do it, and once you've done it, life becomes much better.
 Let me explain.

-Everyone could easily get onboard and get the stuff done.
-But no one did.
+Everyone could quickly get on board and get things done.
+However, no one did.
 I still had to be on top of every single task and detail.
 Asana was so simple that it became too difficult to use.

-It’s seems counterintuitive at first but you have to take into the account that, because Asana was so simple, we easily got off track and discussions.
+It seems counterintuitive at first, but you have to take into account that, because Asana was so simple, we quickly got off track and discussions.
 At one point, we even had to return to simple emails and text messages!

 We have internal projects (where we keep our agency initiatives and things we're working on) and client projects.

 In our internal project, we have a private kick-off discussion each week, where we talk about each project.
 We discuss what's going on, what happened, and what's happening next.
 The ActiveCollab Discussion feature makes discussions easy to manage and simple to follow.

 Discussions also help us declutter tasks comments and are a great place to post meeting follow-ups and project retrospectives.

 Notes are another feature we use often.
 We keep project briefs and scope information there.
 They're not a full-featured wiki, but they don't have to be; we need a place to post relevant project information, so it's always available to everyone.

 The ActiveCollab Stopwatch (a built-in time tracking app) has helped us calculate project profitability and identify areas where we spend most of our time.
 Thanks to time tracking, now we can estimate projects better because we know from data we gathered precisely how much time a similar task will require.
 It was a real eye-opener when we saw how each project and task affected our bottom line.